The Blog for Sisvel Licensing Programs

 Measuring the costs and benefits of patent pools

 Patent pools are widely considered an efficient mechanism to acquire rights to patented technologies, but few researchers have estimated the value of that efficiency.
-Here we show the results of a research published in a 2017 law journal article, by two law professors.
+Here we show the results of a research published in a 2017 law journal article, two law professors did just that.

 Patent pools are widely considered an efficient mechanism to acquire rights to patented technologies, but few researchers have estimated the value of that efficiency.
 However, in a 2017 law journal article, two law professors did just that.
 After interviewing executives from Via Licensing and MPEG LA and performing detailed financial modeling, the authors concluded, [t]he “patent pools we studied saved, we estimate, $600 million and almost $400 million, respectively.”